Fadhli Sultanate: History

 In 1931, this treaty had been authoritatively declared to be the only one in force.
 In accordance with article 4, a relation of the Sultan was deputed to reside in Aden as a permanent hostage; but, on his death in 1870, this article was allowed to remain in abeyance.
 Shortly after the ratification of the Treaty of 1867 the stipend of the Fadhli Sultan was raised from 30 dollars to 100 dollars a month.
 Sultan Ahmed bin Abdulla died in February 1870, and was succeeded by his eldest son, Haidara, who was assassinated in August 1877.
 His brother Sultan Husein was believed to be the murderer and was expelled by the tribe, who elected the latter’s son Ahmed to be their Chief.
 The succession was recognised by the British Government.
-In July 1879 Sultan Husein, being found to.be implicated in certain intrigues, which had for their object a rebellion in the Fadhli country, was arrested and deported to Bombay.
+In July 1879 Sultan Husein, being found to be implicated in certain intrigues, which had for their object a rebellion in the Fadhli country, was arrested and deported to Bombay.
 He was liberated in December 1886, and his conduct after his release gave no cause for uneasiness.

 In 1872 the tribe agreed to abolish transit duties on goods conveyed to and from Aden through their territories, in consideration of which the Chief’s stipend was further increased to 180 dollars a month.

 On 1 January 1877, it was formally gazetted that the Fadhli Sultan was entitled to a salute of 9 guns.

 In 1881 a boundary dispute, which had long caused ill-feeling between the Fadhli and Abdali, was terminated by the conclusion of a Treaty defining their respective limits.

-In 1883 it was reported that the Lower Aulaqi had invaded Fadhli territory, and a force was despatched from Aden by sea and land to the assistance of the. latter.
+In 1883 it was reported that the Lower Aulaqi had invaded Fadhli territory, and a force was dispatched from Aden by sea and land to the assistance of the. latter.
 No invasion haying actually taken place, the force was withdrawn; but it did take place shortly afterwards and resulted in complete failure.

 In 1888 territorial disputes arose between the Lower Yafai and the Fadhli and the former cut off the water supply of the Naza Canal; a desultory strife continued for some time between the tribes with occasional short truces.

 In August 1888 a protectorate Treaty was concluded with the Fadhli, which was ratified on 26 February 1890.